Navid200/xDrip/docs/HomeShelf.md

 .
 Sensor expiry
 .
 Graphical trend arrow

-To access the home shelf, long press the xDrip icon (blood drop) on the main screen.
+To access the home shelf, long press the xDrip icon on the main screen.
 ![](./images/HomeShelfAccess.png)
 <br/>